chasesmith95/meshcache/docs/technology.md

 The DApp index represents a filter based on one or several contract addresses.
 Through this, it is possible to store variables for decentralized applications.
 Moreover, there is the ability to combine the values from multiple different DApps or even chains.

 - ### Off-chain Data
-The applications for storing off-chain data in a trustless manner
+The applications for storing off-chain data in a trustless manner are numerous, with the initial use case being for zero-knowledge rollups and smart contract data held off-chain.

 ## Anatomy of a query